 However, to only look at social media as a way to tarnish your brand would be a big mistake.
-In this post we are going to look at how you can be using social media to your advantage, while also building a protective wall around your brand in the process.
+In this post we are going to look at how you can use social media to your advantage while also building a protective wall around your brand in the process.

 How to Use Social Media to Protect Your Online Brand

 Social networks are powerful.
 Not in terms of their reach and the amount of people using them, but instead how well they can rank in the search results for individuals’ names, brands, and businesses.

 We are now going to walk you through the process of how you can use social media to build a protective wall around your brand.
 In this example, we are going to focus on the following social networks:

 You should already have a personal and business / brand account setup on each of these social networks already.
 If not, you can check for your username name availability through sites like namechk.com or knowem.com.
 If your name is available, register it as soon as possible.
 Once someone has your name or brand as a social profile URL, it would be hard or extremely expensive to acquire.

 Once your account is setup, be sure to fill in your personal / brand details and link the profiles to each other when possible.